Britain faces international war crimes trial

 - Operation Northmoor for Afghanistan and the Iraq Historic Allegations Team.

-- Baha Mousa, a hotel worker in Basra, died after being tortured and beaten by British troops in 2003.
-A public inquiry led to the only conviction of British soldier for war crimes in Iraq.
+- A public inquiry led to the only conviction of a British soldier for war crimes in Iraq.

 - International Criminal Court